 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.

-Music was played in the treatment rooms and there were magazines and television in the waiting rooms.
-The practice provided drinking water on request.
+Music was played in the treatment rooms and there were magazines and a television in the waiting room.
+The practice provided drinking water, tea and coffee on request.

-Information folders and thank you cards were available for patients to read.
+Information folders were available for patients to read.